carbon-language/carbon-lang/docs/project/principles/safety_strategy.md

     -   In the other direction, safety mechanisms must not force manual rewriting of C++ code in order to migrate, either by creating design incompatibilities or performance degradations.
-Automated migration of C++ code to Carbon must work for most developers, even if it means that Carbon's safety design takes a different approach.
+Automated migration of C++ code to Carbon must work for most developers, even if it forces Carbon's safety design to take a different approach.

     -   Carbon's safety should degrade gracefully when Carbon code calls C++ code, although this may require use of the Carbon toolchain to compile